vahidshahverdi/Equivariant/README.md

 ## Purpose

 This repository is intended to ensure reproducibility of the results provided in the paper.
-All code and data provided here allow readers to recreate the main findings, following the SIAM Journal on Matrix Analysis and Applications (SIMAX) standards.
+All code and data provided here allow readers to recreate the main findings.

 ## Project Structure